rockstor/rockstor-doc/interface/docker-based-rock-ons/minio.rst

 What is MinIO
 -----------------

-`MinIO <https://min.io>`_ is an open-source, high-performance, distributed S3-compatible object storage system.
-MinIO can scale from a single server with a single object store all the way to a fault-tolerant commercial-grade distributed infrastrucure.
+`MinIO <https://min.io/product/overview>`_ is an open-source, high-performance, distributed S3-compatible object storage system.
+MinIO can scale from a single server with a single object store all the way to a fault-tolerant commercial-grade distributed infrastructure.
 This MinIO Rock-on targets the low end, creating a single MinIO server using a single Rockstor share as its object store.
 This configuration should be perfect for catching backups on a home server, for example.